Nature Partner Journals: Aging and Mechanisms of Disease Publishes Elysium’s Clinical Trial Studying Basis

 The Trial: Basis Increases NAD+ in Humans

 Basis combines the ingredients nicotinamide riboside and pterostilbene with the goal of synergistically supporting metabolic health by increasing NAD+ levels and activating sirtuins.
-Since human data on NAD+ supplementation is limited — one previous study on 12 participants showed that NR could increase NAD+ levels in the blood over a 24-hour period — this study by Elysium sought to determine whether NAD+ levels could be sustained over a longer time period: eight weeks, thereby extending the base of safety and efficacy data on the ingredients.
+Since human data on NAD+ supplementation is limited — one previous study on 12 participants showed that NR could increase NAD+ levels in the blood over a 24-hour period — our study sought to determine whether NAD+ levels could be sustained over a longer time period: eight weeks, thereby extending the base of safety and efficacy data on the ingredients.